ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

     nav: "docker"
 ---

-Containers are the objects that run your software, isolated from the system and other containers, and store its mutable state.
+Containers are the objects that run your software - isolated from the system and other containers - and store its mutable state.
-They also store a reference to the container image from which they were instantiated, and all of the files and container configuration that were changed compared to the image.
+They also store a reference to the container image from which they were instantiated, and all of the files and container configuration that were changed compared to this image.

 ## Basic Usage